 - Hydralyte Oral Electrolyte Powder

-When managing dehydration in infants and young children, the use of an oral fluid intake chart may be useful to measure fluid intake and losses.
-You can bring this chart to your physician so they can assess the degree of dehydration in your infant or young child, thus being able to provide the best rehydration solution.
+When managing dehydration in infants and young children, use a fluid intake chart to measure your child’s fluid intake and losses.
+You can bring this chart to your physician so they can assess the degree of dehydration (mild, moderate or severe) in your infant or young child, thus being able to provide the best rehydration solution.